RobinManoli/ircutil/README.md

 ## Features
 - parses IRC data into easy-to-use event objects
-- parses multiple IRC modes into single events (+oo becomes two separate op events)
+- parses multiple IRC channel modes into single events (+oo becomes two separate op events)
 - finds a free nick when nick in use when connecting to server
 - reconnects (optionally) to server list when disconnected
-- channel object which keeps track of modes, ops, voices and normal users (half-ops not yet implemented)
+- channel objects which keep track of modes, ops, voices and normal users (half-ops not yet implemented)
 - handles server's password and server specific args for password and ipv4/ipv6
 - handles ctcp sending and replying
 - emulate() function that acts as receiving a set of raw IRC events written in a text file